tpusmb/lei-ihm_video_mapping/README.md

 ## 4) run the garden (Only work on Linux and Mac)

-Before to run the main script copy and rename the `config.ini.example` file to `config.ini`
+Before to run the main script, copy and rename the `config.ini.example` file to `config.ini`

 **Note** and remember to replace all the parameters with the text `<To fill>`